Geutzzu/FurnitureStoresExtraction/README.md

 # consider the page_text, h1_tag_positions, title and url_last_path as given in this snippet"
 tokens, labels = tokenize_and_label(page_text, h1_tag_positions, title, url_last_path, tokens_left=tokens_left, tokens_right=tokens_right, similarity_threshold=similarity_threshold)
 ```
-These parameters can safely be changed to satisfy model needs.
+These parameters can safely be changed to satisfy model needs, give more context etc.
 I have experimented
 with a couple of values but not too many since training takes a considerable amount
 of time on such a large dataset.